LeoCBS/lion/README.md

 # Lion Custom lib

 Project develop for help and improve Java EE development.
-This lib add some functionalis for each tree MVC layer.
+This lib add some features for each tree MVC layer.

 Get free for clone and add this lib in your poject.